-This large wooded site is on a small bay on Lake Washington in Washington Park.
+This wooded site is on a small bay on Lake Washington in Washington Park.
 The parcel enjoys sweeping views of Lake Washington and the Cascade Mountains was well suited for our client’s collection of specimen trees.
-Our client’s dream was to find a water front property with perfect exposure that would allow them to build a garden that could accommodate these woodland treasures.
+Our client’s dream was to find a waterfront property, with perfect exposure, that would allow them to build a courtyard garden that could accommodate these woodland treasures.
 They love the calming effect of water, enjoy rowing along its shores, and viewing the nearby eagles, otters, and blue herons.
 Our clients have long been drawn to Japanese gardens because of their serenity and beauty.
 For over twenty years they have amassed an impressive collection which they have lovingly cared for and painstakingly pruned consistent with the ancient traditions of Japanese landscaping.
 For them, the garden was as important as the home.

 The house is quiet even with lots of people.
 We created several tactile details including oversized oak doors with a cerused finish and a six-inch wide textured vertical steel panels on the strike side.
-Pocket doors were used extensively to maximize transparency and space.
-Several of the double doors are dual activated and are reminiscent of Japanese Shoji doors.
 The main doors use a unique handle that mimics the owners wedding rings.
-Our clients are avid art collectors and it was challenging to provide walls to display their collection without sacrificing view lines.
-Art lighting and overall lighting was a priority and the home owner worked directly with Stuart Silk Architects to ensure a wonderful lighting experience.
-The client’s art studio is strategically positioned at the nexus of the two gardens.
+Our client is an avid artist and art collector.
+His art studio is strategically positioned at the nexus of the two gardens.
 Like the captain at the bow of the ship he can see both garden courtyards the water course and the rest of the home.
 The water feature wraps around and embraces this pavilion and, as one of his greatest inspirations, provides inspiration every day.

 Photography: Aaron Leitz